Airlines Allowing Flying with Large ESA Dog

 - If your flight duration is over 8 hours, you will have to provide an additional document (sanitary form) to certify that your ESA will not need to relieve itself on the flight, or that it can do so in a way that does not create a health or sanitation issue on the flight.

-Virgin Australia’s policies for flying with large ESA dog, in 2021, are as follows:
+Virgin Australia’s policies for flying with large ESA dogs, are as follows:

 - When flying with large ESA dogs, they must sit at your feet, without obstructing aisles and other passengers seats.